AI Use Cases/Logistics

 Data integration prerequisites across TMS, ELD, and payroll

-The model only works if MercuryGate TMS, Oracle Transportation Management, ELD devices, and payroll systems can push structured, consistent data into a unified lake.
+The model only works if MercuryGate TMS, Oracle Transportation Management, ELD devices, and payroll systems can push structured, consistent data into one shared dataset.
 If your payroll system doesn't capture detention disputes as a discrete field, or your ELD data is siloed by terminal, the stress signals the model needs are missing.
-Audit data completeness and field-level consistency before scoping the build-gaps here are the most common reason flight-risk scores come out flat and useless.
+Audit data completeness and field-level consistency before scoping the build - gaps here are the most common reason flight-risk scores come out flat and useless.

 2. 2